NicolasMendoza92/NicolasMendoza92/README.md

 🔧 ⚙️  Industrial engineer & Full Stack Developer 🚀💻
 ♥ I love to design and create projects, web apps and development work to make tasks easier ♥

-- 🔭 I’m looking for a Job to apply the MERN stack.
+- 🔭 I’m looking for a Job to apply the MERN stack, Next.js or Python.
 - 🌱 I’m currently learning Python in a <a href="https://www.udemy.com/course/100-days-of-code/?couponCode=ST2MT43024">bootcamp</a>.
 - 🛠️ I have done freelance work adapted for companies (<a href="https://allcot-inventary.vercel.app/">Inventory Managment</a> - <a href="https://coco-mad-react.vercel.app/">e-commerce</a>)
 - 💬 Here is my <a href="https://nicolas-mendoza-cv.vercel.app/">portfolio</a>